ipsy-md/docs/docs/open-science/code-management/sharing.md

 ### If you can, use open source tools

-There are several reasons why people choose a programming language or a software: simplicity, familiarity with the tool, lab standard and many others.
-These are all valid reasons for choosing a tool, but if you want to ensure that your research is open and transparent, you should also consider whether a tool is **open source**.
+There are several reasons why people choose to use a secific software or a programming language: simplicity, familiarity with the tool, lab standards and many others.
+These are all valid reasons for choosing a tool, but if you want to make sure that your research is open and transparent, you should also consider **open source** tools.

-Open source software grants you access to the source code and freedom to use it, modify it and distribute it according to the used license.
+Open source software grants you access to the source code and freedom to use it, modify it and distribute it according to its license.

 As a consequence of using open source tools, your analysis code and experiment code if publicly available can be re-used and tested by other researchers.
 On the contrary, proprietary programming languages and software require the user to buy a license, or to use a license from their institution, thus contravening to the fundamental openess principle of science.